 3. Remove shadow admin accounts

 Shadow admin accounts are user accounts that aren’t typically included in privileged Active Directory (AD) groups but are granted administrative access permissions directly.
-Without adequate monitoring and regular account discovery scans, malicious attackers can more successfully use these accounts to escalate and exploit privileges.
-Consider removing shadow admin accounts or at least including them in monitored administrative groups.
+Without adequate monitoring and regular account discovery scans, malicious attackers can use these accounts to escalate and exploit privileges.
+Consider removing shadow admin accounts or at least monitoring their activity.

 4. Ensure employees don’t have access permissions from previous positions

 As employees change positions within the organization, their access permissions can accumulate, causing privilege creep.
-During a user access review procedure, we recommend you ensure employees’ access permissions match current job responsibilities.
-Consider checking if employees who recently switched departments still have permissions from their previous job posts.
+During the user access review process, we recommend that you ensure employees’ access permissions match their current job responsibilities.
+Be sure to check if employees who recently switched departments still have permissions from their previous job posts.

-The fewer privileges a user has, the less time you’ll spend reviewing them.
-Consider implementing the principle of least privilege in your organization, which implies giving employees and vendors access only to resources and assets essential for their job duties.
+The fewer privileges a user has, the less time you need to spend reviewing them.
+Implement the principle of least privilege in your organization by granting employees and vendors access to only the resources and assets essential to performing their job duties.

 With Syteca PAM, you can implement the just-in-time approach by granting temporary access to critical assets only when users need it to complete their jobs and revoking access permissions when they finish the task.
-Additionally, Syteca allows for manual or automated provisioning of OTPs.
+Additionally, Syteca enables manual approval of access requests and OTP provisioning.

 Ideally, each user access review procedure should lead to improvements in the way you manage user access in your organization.
 Therefore, we suggest that you note and address all issues identified during the review.
-Afterward, consider creating a summary with an analysis of those issues and the steps needed for their mitigation.
+Afterward, create an analysis summary of those issues and the steps that must be taken to mitigate them.

-This checklist should include essential steps to be taken during a user entitlement review.
-In the next section, take a look at proven best practices to make the user access review process in your organization even more thorough.
+This checklist should include essential steps to be taken during a user access review.
+In the next section, we take a look at six proven best practices to make the UAR process in your organization even more thorough.

 User access review best practices for your organization

-A user access review can be swift, effective, and painless if you keep your access control policies up to date and implement globally and industry-recognized security procedures.
+A user access review can be swift, effective, and painless if you keep your access control policies up to date and implement globally-recognized, industry-approved security procedures.
 We’ve gathered six best practices for advancing your organization’s user access reviews.

 6 best practices for user access audits